 Using Objective Structured Practical Examinations (OSPE's) to consolidate practical skills and assess graduate attributes in life sciences

-Dr Derek Scott, School of Medicine, Medical Sciences & Nutrition
+Dr Derek Scott, School of Medicine, Medical Sciences and Nutrition

 Name and code of course to which the example relates: BM4009 Staying Alive: Adaptation in Physiological Systems